Olabe to Eskerrika

 After hanging my hand-washed clothes up to dry, I chatted with the owner for a while about the albergue, how busy it had been over the last few years, and about some of the old motorcycles he had owned in the past.

-I took in the sunset and made my way up to sleep in the nearly empty dorm room for the evening, with only one other person sleeping in the dorm full of empty bunk beds.
-The owner liked to keep men and women in separate dorm rooms, which meant that it was just me and one other gentleman sleeping in the large room.
+I enjoyed the sunset and made my way up to sleep in the nearly empty dorm room for the evening, with only one other person sleeping in the large dorm full of empty bunk beds.
+The owner liked to keep men and women in separate dorm rooms, which meant that it was just me and one other gentleman sleeping in the massive room.

 Final thoughts